Name That Block

 Lengthwise yarns held stationary and under high tension on a loom, forming the foundational "backbone" or structure of a woven fabric

-What is warp threads?
+What are warp yarns?

 500